MdGolam-Kibria/GroceryApp/README.md

 - seller can update and delete her product any time..if seller wish to delete and update her product.
 - display list of shops..display nearby shops, filter by using user's city..
 - user can show all shop in her city and also show open and closed shop..
-- add Shop Details ....user can show all seller products with shopkeeper name and  details...with user can call to shopkeeper and show shopkeeper location in google map.
+- add Shop Details ....user can show all seller products with shopkeeper name and  details...with user can<br/> call to shopkeeper and show shopkeeper location in google map. usign <b>GPS</b>.